he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/spell/Shatter Mind.md

 **Heightened (+1)** The damage increases by 1d4.

 ---
 **Amp** You increase the area of the spell to your choice of a 30-foot cone or 60-foot cone, and the damage dice for the spell change to d10s.
-Creatures that fail are [[Stupefied]] until the start of your next turn (or stupefied 2 on a critical failure).
+Creatures that fail are [[DATABASE/condition/Stupefied|stupefied 1]] until the start of your next turn (or stupefied 2 on a critical failure).